-A friend that I chat with on another web site mentioned that she was having her first Ulcerative Colitis (UC) flare-up in a couple of years and she couldn't figure out why.
-After some prodding and questioning from fellow chatters it was discovered that she had been taking NSAID's (Aleve, I think) for a couple of weeks to treat an aching knee.
+A friend mentioned that she was having her first ulcerative colitis (UC) flare-up in a couple of years and she couldn't figure out why.
+After some questioning, it was discovered that she had been taking NSAIDs (Aleve, I think) for a couple of weeks to treat an aching knee.

-After realizing her mistake, my friend asked us what she should do now that she was in flare.
-We had to remind her that what works for one to treat a flare may not work for all.
-But here are some of the suggestions that we gave her.
-Of course, if my readers here have their own treatment guidelines for working through an IBD flare-up, we'd love to have you share them.
-It never hurts to have as many options as possible.
+After realizing her mistake, my friend asked what she should do now that she was in flare.
+I had to remind her that what works for one may not work for all.
+But here are some suggestions:

-First, I recommend you call your gastroenterologist.
-Talk to his/her nurse and discuss your current symptoms.
-Chances are the doctor will want to see you in their office but speaking with their nurse is a good starting point.
-Once you see the doctor they may have you increase your medication, or add another medication, or may even suggest a sigmoidoscopy or colonoscopy.
-Do not increase or decrease your prescription medication on your own, always consult with your gastroenterologist first.
+Call a gastroenterologist.
+Talk to his/her nurse and discuss your symptoms.
+Chances are, the doctor will want to see you, but speaking with a nurse is a good starting point.
+Once you see the doctor, they may want to increase your medication, add another medication, or even suggest a sigmoidoscopy or colonoscopy.
+Do not increase or decrease your prescription medication on your own.
+Always consult with your gastroenterologist first.

-Second, give your gut a break.
-When I'm in a UC flare I find my appetite is on the lackluster side.
-Simple, what I call "white and light," foods seem the tastiest but also the easiest to digest.
-When you're in a flare your colon is inflamed and possibly ulcerated, so eating harsh foods is like rubbing salt in a wound.
+Give your gut a break.
+When I'm in a UC flare, I find my appetite is on the lackluster side.
+What I call "white and light" foods seem the most appealing, but are also the easiest to digest.
+When you're in a flare, your colon is inflamed and possibly ulcerated, so eating harsh foods is like rubbing salt in a wound.
 Instead, eat easily digestible foods.
 I like baked chicken breast or white fish, white rice (with a little olive oil and a dash of salt), good quality yogurt, bananas, applesauce, scrambled eggs, grilled cheese sandwiches on white bread, and banana smoothies (banana, soy milk, yogurt, and a touch of honey - yum!).

-Third, make sure to stay hydrated.
-If you are having multiple diarrhea bowel movements per day you are losing a lot of fluids and you need to replace them to keep from becoming dehydrated.
-I tend to keep a jar of powdered Gatorade in my kitchen pantry, but I drink it in a very diluted solution so the acid doesn't bother my gut further.
-Or, you might find a more natural electrolyte drink called, Recharge, in your grocer's natural foods aisle - this is my favorite option for replenishing electrolytes but the Gatorade powder is good for traveling and in a pinch.
+Be sure to stay hydrated.
+If you are having multiple diarrhea bowel movements per day, you are losing a lot of fluids and need to replace them to keep from becoming dehydrated.
+I keep a jar of powdered Gatorade in my kitchen pantry, but I drink it in a very diluted solution so the acid doesn't bother my gut further.
+Or, you might find a more natural electrolyte drink called Recharge in your grocer's natural foods aisle.
+This is my favorite option for replenishing electrolytes, but the Gatorade powder is good if I’m traveling or in a pinch.
 Green or herbal tea is also good.
 But you probably want to stay away from caffeinated drinks and soda pop.